Need Help? We are right here!

-miniOrange provides user authentication from external directories like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc. It also provides user authentication with other IDPs like Shibboleth, PING, Okta, OneLogin, KeyCloak and many more.
+miniOrange provides user authentication from various external sources, which can be Directories (like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc), Identity Providers (like Shibboleth, Ping, Okta, OneLogin, KeyCloak), Databases (like MySQL, Maria DB, PostgreSQL) and many more.

-6.1: Restricting access to Cisco Webex with IP Blocking
+A. Restricting access to Cisco Webex with IP Blocking

 You can use adaptive authentication with Cisco Webex Single Sign-On (SSO) to improve the security and functionality of Single Sign-On.
 You can allow a IP Address in certain range for SSO or you can deny it based your requirements and you can also challenge the user to verify his authenticity.
 Adaptive authentication manages the user authentication bases on different factors such as Device ID, Location, Time of Access, IP Address and many more.You can configure Adaptive Authentication with IP Blocking in following way:

 |Allow||Allow user to authenticate and use services if Adaptive authentication condition is true.|